Autocross is a driving skill event over a short,

 - The gates will be open at 8:00am

-- For events at NHMS, all participants must sign in at the NHMS registration building before going to the parking lot
+- For events at NHMS, all participants stop at the NHMS registration building and sign their release before going to the paddock lot

 - Technical inspection opens at 8:30am